android-scratch-pad/view_model_test/README.md

 > TestFragment(guid='6723a66').onResume>> got view model: TestViewModel(guid='5c50f02')

 `NestedActivity`'s viewmodel store is 'persisted', however `TestFragment`'s viewmodel store is not.
 This results in the activity obtaining the same viewmodel, and the fragment obtaining a completely new one.

+## App scope

+Out of the box, I don't believe `Application` has a viewmodel store.
+A custom application was created that implements `ViewModelStoreOwner` for testing purposes.

+Viewmodels obtained using an app scoped viewmodel store owner act as you might expect; they are tied to the application, and thus are persistent past the lifecycles of any activity/fragment/etc. The following test was conducted:

+* Start nested activity, rotate, etc.

+The following logs concerning app scoped view models were collected:

+> MainActivity(guid='abb4b45').onResume>> get app scoped view model TestViewModel(guid='5ae1682')
+> NestedActivity(guid='666c877').onResume>> get app scoped view model TestViewModel(guid='5ae1682')
+> NestedActivity(guid='1d68a18').onResume>> get app scoped view model TestViewModel(guid='5ae1682')
+> NestedActivity(guid='e68e624').onResume>> get app scoped view model TestViewModel(guid='5ae1682')

+As you can see, the viewmodel returned is always the same, as we'd expect.